 The heat is generated as a result of the deferential in conductivity that occurs within the thermocouple.
 That differential causes electrical current to flow which in turn powers the thermostat.

-Resetting your Honeywell Water Heater is relatively easy once you realize that there is no reset button.
+Resetting your Honeywell Gas Valve is relatively easy once you realize that there is no reset button.
 Make sure that the pilot is turned on, switch the dial to “very hot” for 10 seconds, to “hot” for 10 seconds and to “pilot” for 10 seconds.
 This will reset your water heater.